mikepierce/GNU-bc-Functions/README.md

 ## Aspirations

+  - Recompute `pi` in each function in case `scale` has changed
   - List ALL mathematically ubiquitous functions in this README, but just list them, maybe with a link
-  - Actually adhere to that last convention
+  - Actually adhere to that last convention about printing things
   - Remove the `n` parameter to `rational`
   - Add `cubic` and `quartic` functions that prints the roots of a cubic polynomial or quartic polynomial